wxie2017/wxie2017.github.io/pages/speech/Pathways_Demystification.md

 introduction one by one.

-First J, welcome Julie, present Vice President of Education in Yu-Life club, EC2 in Pathways.
-Please introduce your self.
+First J, welcome Julie, present Vice President of Education in Yu-Life club, PI2 in Pathways.
+Please introduce yourself.
 ...Thank you, Julie.

-Second J, welcome Jim, present President of CAAS club, in Pathways.
+Second J, welcome Jim, present President of CAAS club, DL3 in Pathways.
 Please say some thing about yourself.
 ...
 Thank you, Jim.

-The last J, welcome Justus, present secretary of Yu-Life club, EC5 and in Pathways.
+The last J, welcome Justus, present secretary of Yu-Life club, DL5 and EC3 in Pathways.
 Please tell us more about yourself.
 ...
 Thank you, Justus.